Ncookiez/snowball-stats/README.md

 - Treasury SNOB balance.
 - Locked / staked SNOB supply.
 - Circulating SNOB supply.
 - Number of unique wallets staking SNOB.
+(Not added yet)
+- Average SNOB Locked Time (Not added yet)

-### Compounding Stats:
+### Compounder Stats:
+- Number of unique wallets that interacted with our compounding strategies.
+(Not added yet)
+- Number of unique wallets that interacted with our compounding strategies in the last 30 days.
+(Not added yet)
-- Number of unique wallets transacting with our Compounding Strategies in a certain period of time.
+- Number of unique wallets that interacted with our compounding strategies in any given period of time.
+(Not added yet)

 ---